What is fractional HR? Interview with Barry Flack

 Since 2016, as a portfolio professional, Barry’s primary focus has been on supporting SME businesses on an embedded, fractional HR basis or via niche consultancies.
 Projects range from supporting Founders scaling to hyper-growth, challenger brands in a new talent market and reimagining organisations to meet new realities.

-A passionate advocate of HR Tech throughout his career, he advises Start-Ups, helping them understand how their product can be successful in their respective digital workplace markets.
+A passionate advocate of HR tech throughout his career, he advises start-ups, helping them understand how their product can be successful in their respective digital workplace markets.

 Barry has been recognised consistently by his peers as a leading influencer in the HR space, speaks at conferences across the globe, and writes for a variety of industry publications.

-I hope that was a useful introduction, but if a follow-up conversation would be helpful to you, please drop me a message via me@barryflack.co.uk
+If a follow-up conversation would be helpful to you, please drop Barry a message via [email protected]

 Get in touch